-There are a number of different IT systems which have resulted from the acquisitions of businesses without a strategy to move to a common system.
-The absence of an effective CRM system impedes the understanding and value of individual customers.
-It also makes it difficult for different members of staff, whether in the same team or not, to have a sufficiently complete awareness of all customer contacts with any one customer.
+There are a number of different IT systems which have resulted from the acquisitions of businesses without there having been any strategy to move to a common system.
+The absence of an effective customer relationship management (CRM) impedes the understanding and value of individual customers.
+It also makes it difficult for different members of staff, whether in the same team or not, to have a sufficiently complete awareness of all activities which are underway with any customer.